ChurchApps/FreeShowWeb/src/routes/docs/scripture/+page.md

 ## Options

-On the right you have many options to change how the scriptures are displayed.
-Here you can also change the template used.
-Please note that for collections the templates must have at least as many textboxes as there are scriptures.
+On the right you have a few options to change how the scriptures are displayed.
+Here you can also change the template used, that will determine how the content is styled and where its placed.

 :::admonition type=tip
-Enabling "Show version" will show the scripture name, but not any content inside parentheses.
+The value **{scripture_name}** will show the scripture name, but not any content inside parentheses.
 So you can hide e.g. the abbreviation.
 :::

 ## Create a show